LineageOS/android_frameworks_opt_telephony/README.txt

 == Testing ==

-There are three Intents that can be sent for testing pruproses:
+The following are Intents that can be sent for testing pruproses on DEBUGGABLE builds (userdebug, eng)

-The first two cause bringUp and retry requests to fail and the first causes all DC's to fail the second causes a specific DC to fail:
+*) Causes bringUp and retry requests to fail for all DC's

   adb shell am broadcast -a com.android.internal.telephony.dataconnection.action_fail_bringup --ei counter 2 --ei fail_cause -3
-  adb shell am broadcast -a com.android.internal.telephony.dataconnection.DC-1.action_fail_bringup --ei counter 2 --ei fail_cause -3

-The other causes all DC's to get torn down, simulating a temporary network outage:
+*) Causes all DC's to get torn down, simulating a temporary network outage:

   adb shell am broadcast -a com.android.internal.telephony.dataconnection.action_deactivate_all

-To simplify testing we also have detach and attach simulations below where {x} is gsm, cdma or sip
+*) To simplify testing we also have detach and attach simulations below where {x} is gsm, cdma or sip

   adb shell am broadcast -a com.android.internal.telephony.{x}.action_detached adb shell am broadcast -a com.android.internal.telephony.{x}.action_attached

-== Testing on Debuggable Builds ==
+== System properties for Testing ==

 On debuggable builds (userdebug, eng) you can change additional settings through system properties.
 These properties can be set with